Research

 Unemployment risk, portfolio choice, and the racial wealth gap (with Chi Hyun Kim, Moritz Kuhn, and Moritz Schularick), working paper, October 2023.

-Shots Fired: Crime and Community Engagement with Law Enforcement after High-profile Acts of Police Violence (with Desmond Ang, Panka Bencsik, and Jesse Bruhn), UPDATED working paper, July 2023.
+Community Engagement with Law Enforcement after High-profile Acts of Police Violence (with Desmond Ang, Panka Bencsik, and Jesse Bruhn), October 2023.
+Conditionally accepted at American Economic Review: Insights.
 Previously titled “Police violence reduces civilian cooperation and engagement with law enforcement."

 Spillover effects from voluntary employer minimum wages (with Clemens Noelke, David Weil, and Bledi Taska).
 UNDER REVISION.
 R&R, Quarterly Journal of Economics.